Webster Financial (NYSE:WBS) Issues Quarterly Earnings Results, Beats Estimates By $0.35 EPS

-Webster Financial (NYSE:WBS) issued its quarterly earnings results on Sunday.
-The financial services provider reported $1.25 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.90 by $0.35, Briefing.com reports.
-The firm had revenue of $300.50 million for the quarter, compared to analysts’ expectations of $299.54 million.
-Webster Financial had a return on equity of 9.30% and a net margin of 20.01%.
-The firm’s revenue for the quarter was down 1.2% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.39 EPS.
+Webster Financial (NYSE:WBS) released its earnings results on Sunday.
+The financial services provider reported $1.25 earnings per share for the quarter, topping the consensus estimate of $0.90 by $0.35, Briefing.com reports.
+The company had revenue of $300.50 million for the quarter, compared to the consensus estimate of $299.54 million.
+Webster Financial had a net margin of 20.01% and a return on equity of 9.30%.
+Webster Financial’s revenue was down 1.2% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.39 EPS.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, February 23rd.
-Stockholders of record on Tuesday, February 9th were paid a dividend of $0.40 per share.
-This represents a $1.60 annualized dividend and a dividend yield of 2.96%.
-The ex-dividend date of this dividend was Monday, February 8th.
-Webster Financial’s dividend payout ratio (DPR) is 39.31%.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, February 23rd.
+Investors of record on Tuesday, February 9th were paid a dividend of $0.40 per share.
+This represents a $1.60 dividend on an annualized basis and a yield of 2.96%.
+The ex-dividend date was Monday, February 8th.
+Webster Financial’s dividend payout ratio is currently 39.31%.

+Several analysts have issued reports on WBS shares.
+Piper Sandler restated a “neutral” rating and issued a $54.00 target price on shares of Webster Financial in a report on Tuesday, March 2nd.
+Raymond James cut shares of Webster Financial from a “strong-buy” rating to an “outperform” rating in a research report on Tuesday.
+Wedbush upped their price target on Webster Financial from $53.00 to $54.00 and gave the stock an “outperform” rating in a research note on Friday, January 22nd.
+Wells Fargo & Company downgraded Webster Financial from an “overweight” rating to an “equal weight” rating and boosted their price objective for the company from $35.00 to $40.00 in a report on Monday, January 4th.
+Finally, TheStreet raised Webster Financial from a “c+” rating to a “b-” rating in a research report on Thursday, March 11th.
+Three equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average target price of $51.20.

-In related news, EVP Christopher J. Motl sold 5,000 shares of Webster Financial stock in a transaction that occurred on Tuesday, February 9th.
-The stock was sold at an average price of $50.45, for a total transaction of $252,250.00.
-Following the completion of the transaction, the executive vice president now directly owns 34,138 shares in the company, valued at approximately $1,722,262.10.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Daniel Bley sold 4,000 shares of Webster Financial stock in a transaction that occurred on Thursday, January 28th.
-The stock was sold at an average price of $48.04, for a total value of $192,160.00.
-Following the transaction, the executive vice president now owns 18,978 shares of the company’s stock, valued at $911,703.12.
+In other Webster Financial news, Director Mark Pettie sold 2,000 shares of the business’s stock in a transaction on Thursday, January 28th.
+The shares were sold at an average price of $47.92, for a total value of $95,840.00.
+Following the transaction, the director now directly owns 34,027 shares of the company’s stock, valued at approximately $1,630,573.84.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Daniel Bley sold 4,000 shares of the firm’s stock in a transaction on Thursday, January 28th.
+The stock was sold at an average price of $48.04, for a total transaction of $192,160.00.
+Following the completion of the sale, the executive vice president now owns 18,978 shares of the company’s stock, valued at approximately $911,703.12.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 13,000 shares of company stock worth $644,250 in the last three months.
-Corporate insiders own 1.46% of the company’s stock.
+Insiders have sold 13,000 shares of company stock valued at $644,250 in the last quarter.
+Insiders own 1.46% of the company’s stock.

-Several equities analysts recently issued reports on the company.
-TheStreet upgraded Webster Financial from a “c+” rating to a “b-” rating in a research report on Thursday, March 11th.
-Raymond James cut Webster Financial from a “strong-buy” rating to an “outperform” rating in a research report on Tuesday.
-Piper Sandler reaffirmed a “neutral” rating and issued a $54.00 price objective on shares of Webster Financial in a report on Tuesday, March 2nd.
-Wells Fargo & Company lowered Webster Financial from an “overweight” rating to an “equal weight” rating and lifted their price objective for the company from $35.00 to $40.00 in a report on Monday, January 4th.
-Finally, Morgan Stanley lifted their price objective on Webster Financial from $55.00 to $60.00 and gave the company an “equal weight” rating in a report on Wednesday, March 24th.
-Three analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average price target of $51.20.

 About Webster Financial